 |f||often drops -e for word modifications (e.g. judge à judgment, live à livable)||generally keeps e for word modifications (e.g. judge à judgementlive à liveable)||keeps -e: (e.g. judgement), like British; but sometimes drops -e: (e.g. livable)|

 |g||-e usually preferred to -oe or -ae (e.g. pediatrician, leukemia, etc.)||-oe and -ae used (e.g. paediatrician, leukaemia, etc.)||British usage|

-Punctuation: Here the main differences relate to whether to use single or double quotation marks, and where to put other punctuation in relation to those quotation marks.
+Punctuation: Here, the main differences relate to whether to use single or double quotation marks and where to place other punctuation in relation to those quotation marks.

 |a||Double quotation marks (“x”), but alternate with single for quotations within quotations (e.g. She said, “This model has been called ‘the best.’”)||Single quotation marks (‘x’), but alternate with double for quotations within quotations (e.g. She said, ‘This model has been called “the best”’.)||UK usage|

-Verb forms: The different styles of English do not always agree about whether singular or plural verbs should be used with certain nouns.
-There is also disagreement about some past forms of verbs.
+Verb forms: The different styles of English do not always agree about whether collective nouns should take singular or plural verbs.
+There is also disagreement about some past-tense forms of verbs.